AMT Help Files

 Options

-To open the options of an application, right click on an application in the AMT Enterprise Repository and select Options from the context menu.
-The following screen opens:
+To open application options, right-click an application in the AMT Enterprise Repository and select Options from the context menu.
+The Options dialog opens:

-After the options of an application have changed, the application options must be checked-in and a Whole System generation must be performed before the changes become active.
+After you change application options, you must check in the application options and perform a Whole System generation before the changes become active.

 Option Description